DavJCosby/sled/README.md

 	- Compute colors depending on each LED's position, distance, direction, line segment, etc;
 	- Output colors via a simple, contiguous iterator for your own usage;
 	- Filter LEDs by spatial properties to predefine important sets and regions for faster computation;
-- Additionally, some tools are provided to help you build functional apps faster (you may opt-out with compiler features):
+- Additionally, some tools are provided to help you build functional apps faster (you may opt-out via [compiler features](https://doc.rust-lang.org/cargo/reference/features.html)):
 	- [Driver](#drivers) - Pack draw/compute logic into a Driver to simplify the process of swapping between effects, or changing effect settings at runtime.
 	- [Scheduler](#scheduler) - Lightweight tool to schedule redraws at a fixed rate, powered by [spin_sleep](https://github.com/alexheretic/spin-sleep).

-### What Sled **does not** do:
+### What Sled does *not* do:
 - It does not interface directly with your GPIO pins to control your LED hardware.
 Each project will be different, so it's up to you to bring your own glue.
 Check out my personal [raspberry pi implementation](https://github.com/DavJCosby/rasp-pi-setup) to get an idea of what that might look like.
 - It does not allow you to represent your LEDs in 3D space.
 Could be a fun idea in the future, but it's just not planned for the time being.